3800 Shellfish Aquaculture

 9.2 A Shellfish Nursery Permit:

-9.2.2 A complete and accurate operations plan:
+9.2.2 Requires a complete and accurate operations plan:

 9.2.2.1 An operations plan shall include a complete and accurate description of the location and size of the proposed shellfish nursery structures and area.